NAME

 does not return until all the requested operations have been completed.
 If

-mode is LIO_NOWAIT
+mode is LIO_NOWAIT, the

 requests are processed asynchronously, and the signal specified by